So you’re thinking to start a blog. Great for you!

 Besides the fact that Ashe Pro comes with 14 built-in predefined styles, it is also a very affordable theme at just $29 (lifetime license).

 Alright!
-So you have a hosting and a great theme.
+So you have a hosting plan and a great theme.

 Next, you will need to install some plugins to make your blog fully functional and professional.